Khmer script

 Khmer script (អក្សរខ្មែរ, Âksâr Khmêr [ʔaksɑː kʰmae]) is an abugida (alphasyllabary) script used to write the Khmer language, the official language of Cambodia.
 It is also used to write Pali in the Buddhist liturgy of Cambodia and Thailand.

 Khmer is written from left to right.
 Words within the same sentence or phrase are generally run together with no spaces between them.
 Consonant clusters within a word are "stacked", with the second (and occasionally third) consonant being written in reduced form under the main consonant.
 Originally there were 35 consonant characters, but modern Khmer uses only 33.
 Each character represents a consonant sound together with an inherent vowel, either â or ô; in many cases, in the absence of another vowel mark, the inherent vowel is to be pronounced after the consonant.

 There are some independent vowel characters, but vowel sounds are more commonly represented as dependent vowels, additional marks accompanying a consonant character, and indicating what vowel sound is to be pronounced after that consonant (or consonant cluster).
 Most dependent vowels have two different pronunciations, depending in most cases on the inherent vowel of the consonant to which they are added.
 There are also a number of diacritics used to indicate further modifications in pronunciation.
 The script also includes its own numerals and punctuation marks.

 Origin

-The Khmer script was adapted from the Pallava script, used in southern India and South East Asia during the 5th and 6th centuries AD, which ultimately descended from the Tamil-Brahmi script,.
-The oldest dated inscription in Khmer was found at Angkor Borei District in Takéo Province south of Phnom Penh and dates from 611.
+The Khmer script was adapted from the Pallava script, used in southern India and Southeast Asia during the 5th and 6th centuries AD, which ultimately descended from the Tamil-Brahmi script.
+The oldest dated Khmer inscription was found at Angkor Borei District in Takéo Province south of Phnom Penh and dates from 611.
 Stelae of the Pre-Angkorean and Angkorean periods, featuring the Khmer script, have been found throughout the former Khmer Empire, from the Mekong Delta to what is now southern Laos, Northeast Thailand, and Central Thailand.
+Slight differences can be seen between ancient Khmer inscriptions written in Sanskrit and those written in Khmer.
+These two different systems have evolved into the modern âksâr mul and âksâr chriĕng styles of Khmer script.
+The former is used for sacred inscriptions while the latter is used for general use.
+The âksâr chriĕng style is a cursive form of âksâr mul, adapted to fit the Khmer language.

+The oldest known record of the name “Khmer Script” (អក្សរខ្មែរ) is found in inscription K.362, dating to the late 9th century during the reign of King Yasovarman I. The inscription contains the Sanskrit term “Kāmvujākṣara”, written in Old Khmer “កម្វុជាក្សរ”.
+This serves as evidence that the Khmer people had a specific name for their script as early as the 9th century.

 The modern Khmer script differs somewhat from precedent forms seen on the inscriptions of the ruins of Angkor.
 The Thai and Lao scripts are descendants of an older cursive form of the Khmer script, through the Sukhothai script.